-Everything you write must grab your audience's attention and actively engage them to do exactly what you want them to do: here are the basic rules of copywriting to create an incisive and effective message.
+Everything you write must grab your audience's attention and actively engage them to do exactly what you want them to do-that's how to write effective copy and create an incisive message.

 If you have read my article on the copywriting, you already know how important it is to write in the right way to attract the audience's attention and especially persuade them to take a certain action.